-Major/noticeable changes to version 2021.05.01.
+Major/noticeable changes to version 2023.05.01.

 First read the little documentation vDos has to offer to make it run your application!
 Keep in mind you once had to configure DOS, the transition to Windows (XP?) took time.
 You forgot about that…

-If your issue however seems real specific to your situation/application, or you don’t want it public: Send an email to firstname.lastname@example.org (change the "a" to an "o").
+Have a look at the FAQs and Forum pages, eventually post your question/problem to the latter.
+Replies are mostly real quick.
+If your issue however seems specific to your situation/application, or you don’t want it public: Eventually send an email to firstname.lastname@example.org (change the "a" to an "o").

 Trouble downloading: Check if you’re using a download accelerator and disable that.

 Note: Microsoft SmartScreen will flag this new version for some time as rarely downloaded.